RedisLabs/redislabs-docs/content/kubernetes/active-active/global-config.md

 ---

 The Redis Enterprise Active-Active database (REAADB) custom resource contains the field `.spec.globalConfigurations`.
-This field sets configurations for the Active-Active database across all participating clusters, such as memory size or shard count, as well as the global database secret.
+This field sets configurations for the Active-Active database across all participating clusters, such as memory size or shard count, as well as the global database secrets.

 The [REAADB API reference](https://github.com/RedisLabs/redis-enterprise-operator/blob/master/deploy/redis_enterprise_active_active_database_api.md) contains a full list of available fields.